barbosaigor/nuker/README.md

 * High throughput with lower resource usage
 * Easy to write configuration file with an expressive config plan
 * Observability - realtime metrics and detailed log file
-* TODO: Distributed load testing, easy to run your plan among your nodes
+* Distributed load testing, easy to run your plan among your nodes using different algorithms

 ### Install
 ```sh